brettadler/softwaretesting/docs/ai_instructions/github_copilot.md

 * Extract coding patterns and naming conventions
 * Document features and domain logic
 * Identify the technology stack and major frameworks used
-* Mapp out file purposes and categorizing project structure
+* Map out file purposes and categorize project structure
 * Infer architecture and design patterns and document them
 * Understand domain concepts and key features
 * Generate stylistic and structural guidance for future code contributions